Electoral reform in New Zealand: 2012 review

 On the back of the majority of voters voting to keep the MMP system, a review into the workings of the system by the Electoral Commission was automatically triggered.
 The Commission released a public consultation paper on 13 February 2012 calling for public submissions, with particular emphasis placed on six key areas.
 On 13 August 2012, the Commission released its proposal paper, recommending changes to some of the six areas.
 After submissions on the proposals were considered, the final report was presented to the Minister of Justice on 29 October 2012.
 It is up to Parliament to decide whether to enact any of the recommendations.
+Ultimately Judith Collins, the Minister of Justice, rejected the changes.